 Vodafone aims to help transform society by using its products and technology to offer low carbon solutions and boost economic development.
 For example, the company’s machine-to-machine technology (M2M) allows both wireless and wired systems to communicate with other devices.
-In fiscal year 2013, this technology supported 9.5 million M2M connections.
-These connections primarily enable smart metering and fleet management, which, in turn, generates energy and fuel savings for Vodafone’s customers.
+In fiscal year 2014, this technology supported 13.8 million M2M connections.
+These connections primarily enable smart metering and fleet management, which in turn generates energy and fuel savings for Vodafone’s customers.

 Emerging markets and mobile data are expected to drive global telecommunication companies’ revenue growth through 2017.
-Telecommunications operators in emerging markets will benefit from rising gross domestic product and growth of mobile penetration.2
+Telecommunications operators in emerging markets may benefit from rising gross domestic product and growth of mobile penetration2.

-Vodafone works to reduce the energy consumption of its 248,000 base stations through a variety of techniques, such as replacing outdated components with efficient equipment, installing batteries that can operate at higher temperatures, increasing the temperature at which air conditioning is triggered, installing hybrid generators, and expanding the use of wind and solar electricity generation.
-In fiscal year 2013, Vodafone reduced the carbon emissions per base station nearly 40% from a 2007 baseline.
+Vodafone works to reduce the energy consumption of its more than 250,000 base stations through a variety of techniques, such as replacing outdated components with efficient equipment, installing batteries that can operate at higher temperatures, increasing the temperature at which air conditioning is triggered, installing hybrid generators, and expanding the use of wind and solar electricity generation.
+In fiscal year 2014, Vodafone reduced the carbon emissions per base station nearly 40% from a 2007 baseline.

-In fiscal 2013, the monetary fines associated with breaches of environmental regulations were 63% higher year-on-year.
-Unfortunately, the company does not provide an explanation of the breaches or how the company plans to prevent violations in the future.
+The company reports monetary fines associated with breaches of environmental regulations, which have increased year on year.
+Unfortunately, Vodafone does not provide an explanation of the breaches or how the company plans to prevent violations in the future.
 Portfolio 21 has asked the company to improve the transparency of its reporting on this indicator.